KaleoCtrl Svelte Themes

 Settings Panel

-• Assistant Name — The wake word that prefixes all voice commands (e.g. "prometheus open firefox")
+• Assistant Name — The wake word that prefixes voice commands (e.g. "Kaleo open firefox")

 • Language — Active language for keyword recognition.
 Determines which keyword file is loaded

-• STT Model — Select which whisper.cpp model to use.
-Smaller models run faster on weaker hardware
+• STT Model — Selects which whisper.cpp model is loaded.
+Smaller models reduce latency at the cost of accuracy

 • Default Mode — The mode KaleoCtrl starts in after launch

-A "Saved" indicator briefly appears after each change to confirm the setting was applied.
+A "Saved" indicator appears briefly after each change.

 Keywords Panel — Commands & Dictation